gsteele13/gary-misc-notebooks/Least squares.md

 Of course, we know the "correct" value of $a$ to be 2.
 But the fitted value is not always 2, of course, because of the noise and the small number of data points.

-But: is the fitted value "equal" to the true value to within the "error margin"?
+**Question:** is the fitted value "equal" to the true value to within the "error margin"?

 If you re-run the cell, it will generate a different set of random noise and perform the fit again.
 Try re-running it a bunch of times.
 How often does the fitted value "not agree" (to within $1\sigma$) with the true value?